twaritwaikar/gsoc-godot-vcs-devlogs/project_report_3.md

 This way, `default_env.tres` will not get committed in the next version.

-6. Add a nice commit message and click `Commit`.
+6. Add a nice commit message and click `Commit Changes`.

 ![](/images/013.png)

 You may also notice that the number of staged files is also reported.
 This is for your utility where you may like to confirm if you are committing the correct project files.

-7. After clicking commit you can start working on the next version of your project!
+7. After clicking `Commit Changes` you can start working on the next version of your project!

 # Useful features